SweetDate-Calendar/sd_docs/governance_and_community/index.md

 ## Open Source Commitment

-Sweet-Date is committed to being fully open-source and community-accessible from the ground up.
+SweetDate is committed to being fully open-source and community-accessible from the ground up.

 ### Key Principles

 - **Permissive Licensing** – All components (backend, protocol definitions, CLI, clients) will be released under permissive licenses such as MIT or Apache 2.0.
 - **Public Infrastructure** – The protocol specification, tooling, roadmap, and discussions will be hosted openly on GitHub.
-- **No Vendor Lock-in** – Sweet-Date is designed to run in any environment — local, cloud, or hybrid — without dependence on a central service.
+- **No Vendor Lock-in** – SweetDate is designed to run in any environment — local, cloud, or hybrid — without dependence on a central service.
 - **Transparency** – All changes, releases, and architectural decisions are tracked publicly and open to discussion.
-- **Long-Term Sustainability** – Sweet-Date encourages contributions, forks, and commercial use, supporting a healthy open ecosystem.
+- **Long-Term Sustainability** – SweetDate encourages contributions, forks, and commercial use, supporting a healthy open ecosystem.

-These principles guide both the technical implementation and the broader community strategy, ensuring that Sweet-Date remains a trusted and adaptable foundation for calendar infrastructure.
+These principles guide both the technical implementation and the broader community strategy, ensuring that SweetDate remains a trusted and adaptable foundation for calendar infrastructure.

 ---

 ## How to Get Involved

-Sweet-Date is in an early but active phase of development, and contributions are welcome at all levels — from testing and feedback to protocol ideas and client library development.
+SweetDate is in an early but active phase of development, and contributions are welcome at all levels — from testing and feedback to protocol ideas and client library development.

 ### Ways to Contribute